Introducing the Exposome - a new holistic map for mental healthcare

 Still, as Wild pointed out in his original paper, even a partial map is already incredibly useful.
 This is because it enables us to connect different spheres of life together and better understand what truly helps people live healthy lives – what is it that really gives us a sense of satisfaction and wellness.

-By extension, being able to identify early if someone is heading towards depression or other mental health disorders and being able to intervene well in advance.
+By extension, this can enable the ability to identify early if someone is heading towards depression or other mental health disorders and being able to intervene well in advance.
 Early detection is the pathway to reverse the spike in mental health disorders.
-In a time where most people have no close confidants to talk about what's most important to them, it is critical to establish a highly secure space where people can be honest about where they are at, be given tools to help themselves, and the ability to reach out when things are not improving.
+In a time where most people have no close confidants to talk about what’s most important to them, it is critical to establish a highly secure space where people can be honest about where they are at, be given tools to help themselves, and the ability to reach out when things are not improving.

 Our vision is to build a framework that brings together all these different factors into one view.
 To do this, we are working with top researchers around the world, bringing together various datasets to map out in more detail the psychosocial factors of the exposome.
 The result?
 A holistic picture of the factors that contribute to mental health and wellness.
 A central nexus that enables mental health practitioners and individuals to gain holistic understanding.